openownership/bods-dev-handbook/translations.md

 ![Transifex: BODS Team](https://github.com/openownership/bods-dev-handbook/blob/translation/screenshots/translation/transifex_BODS_Team.png)

 NOTE: The [OCDS handbook](https://ocds-standard-development-handbook.readthedocs.io/en/latest/standard/translation/workflow.html) specifies different roles.
 It separates out the "team manager" role into a "Release Manager" and a 'coordinator'.
 We should review these two different ways of working to see if we can agree a common standard.
-It also details a proofreader role which is not supported under our the Transifex free plan.
+It also details a proofreader role which is not supported under the Transifex free plan.

 #### Team manager